Ladies Night Out

 February

-Reflect on how spending time near water changes your inner state as we learn about water as a shaper of geology and human connections.
+Reflect on how spending time near water changes your inner state as we learn about water as a shaper of geology and human connections and explore along the bank of a local river.

 Accessibility Info